JLS-DEV-lab/website/README.md

 Run your container: `docker run -p 3000:3000 slynite-web`.

+## Important
+You need to add content to the content folders for the website to work

 ## Understand Versions
 You would wonder how a version is construct for this project, but actually it is very easy and simple to understand.